List of Mad Men characters: Arnold Rosen

 Dr. Arnold "Arnie" Rosen (Brian Markinson) is Sylvia's husband and Mitchell's father.
 He is a cardiac surgeon who lives in Don and Megan's building.
 Affable and conscientious, he and Don establish a relatively close friendship.
 When Arnie is trapped in Washington, DC during the riots following the assassination of Dr. Martin Luther King, Jr., a visibly distressed Don, who is having an affair with Arnie's wife Sylvia, tries to reach him several times.
 Arnold quits his job in New York when his hospital nixes plans for him to perform the first heart transplant in the United States.
 He is also a staunch patriot, having served in the army in Korea during the Korean War, but acknowledges America's shaky status in the world during the late '60s.
 He references the Tet Offensive in Vietnam and the capture of the USS Pueblo by North Korea as the result of America not taking its enemies seriously, and cites Fidel Castro as the original example.
 He is a quietly heroic man, departing in the middle of the night on cross-country skis during a blizzard on New Year's Eve to get to his hospital to perform emergency surgery, and casually saving the life of their building's doorman after he has a heart attack.
 At the same time, his wife Sylvia feels he takes her for granted.
+In Season 7, Arnold runs into Don and his new love interest Diana on the elevator.
+He shares news that Mitchell received an honor from the New York Air National Guard, but then proceeds to say cutting and sarcastic remarks towards Don, subtly suggesting Sylvia told him about the affair.